-Below, we break down what bettors should know: where to find early value, which rookies might be overrated by the public, and how to capitalize on uncertainty before the books adjust.
+Here's what bettors need to know: where the early value is, which rookies the public is overrating, and how to move before the books adjust.

-• Travis Hunter is the most bettable wild card in years with both because of his hybrid role and market popularity.
+- Travis Hunter is the most bettable wild card in years.
+His hybrid role and market popularity create real volatility.

 Cam Ward: No. 1 Overall to Titans

 Miami (FL) QB Cam Ward was the only quarterback taken in Round 1.
-Titans fans are hoping Ward brings greener pastures to Tennessee, but will his rookie campaign be enough to put things in motion?
+Titans fans are hoping he turns things around in Tennessee, but can a rookie actually make that happen?

 Player prop betting angle: Books may price his passing yards high off hype, but before betting on Cam Ward's prop lines consider his supporting cast.
 Can Tyler Lockett & co. get in sync early?
 If the public floods his overs Week 1, consider fading.